Summary of Burgoyne’s Campaign

 Battle of Ticonderoga from British Battles

 On 1st July 1777 Burgoyne’s army, carried by flotilla and marching down the lake side, arrived just north of Ticonderoga.
-Light Infantry under Brigadier Simon Fraser infiltrated around the western side of the fort over Hope Hill.
+Light Infantry under General Simon Fraser infiltrated the western side of the fort over Hope Hill.
 Fraser’s troops crossed the river leading to Lake George and circled around the southern side of Ticonderoga.
 They climbed Sugar Hill and saw, as Trumbull had, that the heights dominated the American positions in both Ticonderoga and Mount Independence.
 The British dragged guns to the summit and opened fire.
 Read more at British Battles.

 Battle of Hubbardton from British Battles